Platonic-Systems/generics-sop-examples/draft.md

                 ('[] @[Type]))))
 ```

-That's quite a mouthful, because type-level lists are not represented cleanly in GHCi.
+That is quite a mouthful because type-level lists are not represented cleanly in GHCi.
 But we can reduce it (in our mind) to the following

 ```haskell
 > :t (unSOP . from $ breakfast)